The All-in-One Digital Signature and Audio-Visual Call Platform Gaining Rapid Adoption

 Secured Signing has launched its Notary Certification Program

-Secured Signing announces today that it has recently launched the Secured Signing RON Certification course, which helps notaries to be experts in the Secured Signing platform.
+Secured Signing announces today that it has recently launched the Secured Signing RON Certification course, designed to help notaries become experts in the Secured Signing platform.

 The Secured Signing Notary Certificate is achieved by completing a series of learning modules accompanied by quizzes and videos.
 When the notary is ready, they will sit the online final exam.
 Secured Signing’s Notaries must pass the exam to receive their certificate and marketing collateral to help promote their businesses.